jfrog/terraform-provider-artifactory/README.md

 How to run the tests isn't obvious.
 First, you need a running instance of the jfrog platform (RT and XR).
 However, there is no currently supported dockerized, local version.
-You can ask for an instance to test against in as part of your PR or by messaging the maintainer in gitter
+You can ask for an instance to test against in as part of your PR or by messaging the maintainer in gitter Alternatively, you can run the file [scripts/run-artifactory.sh](scripts/run-artifactory.sh), which, if have a file in the same directory called `artifactory.lic`, you can start just an artifactory instance.
+The license, however, is not supplied

 Once you have that done you must set the following properties